pfdubois/BridgeBidding/source/NoTrump.rst

    These cases are each treated differently.
 We have special rules when 5-4 in the majors.

--  In hands with no majors, note if the hand has a six-card minor.
+-  In hands with no majors, note if the hand has a |6ormore|-card minor.
 Do not do anything special on your first response with a five-card minor.

 Generally, a hand whose principal feature is a long minor wants to be in